 Gun advocates will point out and ridicule people for thinking that the “AR” stands for “assault rifle,” and assert that it does not fall into that category.
 But the fact is that the AR-15 was originally designed for the military, and the fully automatic version was actually used in Vietnam briefly.
 The manufacturer of the rifle couldn’t get them sold to the military, though, because the military already had the M-14.

-The civilian version of the AR-15 is semi-automatic as opposed to fully automatic, but that difference can become negligible if a person customizes the weapon with bump stocks, which are legal additions that make the rifle mimic automatic fire.
+The civilian version of the AR-15 is semi-automatic as opposed to fully automatic, but that difference can become negligible if a person customizes the weapon with bump stocks, (which recently became illegal at the federal level, with court challenges pending) that make the rifle mimic automatic fire.

 So, the AR-15 can be called a “military-style” weapon.
 The fact remains that these rifles have characteristics, such as low recoil, light weight, fast rate of fire, and long range, which make them extremely deadly in the context of use in a mass shooting.
 I think these rifles can be treated the way we currently regulate machine guns (fully automatic,) which are legal but much harder to purchase and own.